elixir-lang/elixir-lang.github.com/_posts/2013-01-27-elixir-v0-8-0-released.markdown

 title: Elixir v0.8.0 released
 author: José Valim
 category: Releases
-excerpt: In the last 9th January, we celebrated two years since Elixir's first commit and to celebrate this occasion we have prepared a big release.
-Elixir v0.8 is out, with documentation, optimizations, bug fixes and shinning new features.
+excerpt: On the last 9th January, we celebrated two years since Elixir's first commit and to celebrate this occasion we have prepared a big release.
+Elixir v0.8 is out, with documentation, optimizations, bug fixes and shiny new features.
 Let's take a look at them!
 ---

-In the last 9th January, we celebrated [two years since Elixir's first commit](https://github.com/elixir-lang/elixir/commit/337c3f2d569a42ebd5fcab6fef18c5e012f9be5b) and to celebrate this occasion we have prepared a big release.
-Elixir v0.8 is out, with documentation, optimizations, bug fixes and shinning new features.
+On the last 9th January, we celebrated [two years since Elixir's first commit](https://github.com/elixir-lang/elixir/commit/337c3f2d569a42ebd5fcab6fef18c5e012f9be5b) and to celebrate this occasion we have prepared a big release.
+Elixir v0.8 is out, with documentation, optimizations, bug fixes and shiny new features.
 Let's take a look at them!

 ## OTP applications

 One of the goals for the v0.8 release was better integration with OTP applications.
-By passing the `--sup` optiont to Mix, you can start a new OTP Application containing application callbacks and a supervisor:
+By passing the `--sup` option to Mix, you can start a new OTP Application containing application callbacks and a supervisor:

     mix new my_app --sup